rudypokorny/zonkychallenge/README.md

 ```
 Application will start and will be serving the web interface under _http://localhost:8080_

-_Please note that the docker has to build the images first (hence download all the dependencies), so expect approximately TODO minutes to complete the build.
+_Please note that the docker has to build the images first (hence download all the dependencies) - the host's ~/.gradle folder is shared with the build image.
-The fetched dependencies are stored in the shared docker volume TODO, so any subsequent build will be using that cache and therefore faster._
+If you host has .gradle folder in different location, consider changing the docker-compose.yaml to appropriate folder._

 To tear down the application, execute: `docker-compose down`